hacks-guide/Guide_Wii/docs/nintendowfc.md

 # Nintendo Wi-Fi Connection

 Nintendo Wi-Fi Connection was an online multiplayer gaming service for the Wii, allowing free online play.
 This service was discontinued in 2013, but there are reverse-engineered servers that you can connect to which restore this functionality.
-This guide provides details on two trusted services, WiiLink WFC and Wiimmfi.
+This guide provides details on two trusted services, WiiLink WFC and Wiimmfi - for most users, we recommend Wiimmfi for their larger userbase (especially with Mario Kart Wii).

 ## WiiLink WFC

-WiiLink WFC is an alternative, open-source service created by WiiLink that restores online play, with less support and less players than Wiimmfi (listed below).
-In some cases, WiiLink WFC support may already be built into a game mod - such as with Mario Kart Retro Rewind.
+WiiLink WFC is an open-source service created by the WiiLink team that restores online play, with less support and less players than Wiimmfi (listed below).
+In some cases, WiiLink WFC server code may already be utilized in a game mod - such as with Mario Kart Retro Rewind.
 Instructions on how to use WiiLink WFC are listed below, or can alternatively be found [on the WiiLink WFC setup page](https://wfc.wiilink24.com/setup).

 ### Automatic Disc Patching via Homebrew Channel